 - What topics have been covered to exhaustion?
 What topics are still missing?

-Step 6: Build Out an Editorial Calendar for Your Content
+8. Build an Editorial Calendar

 At the beginning of your content marketing strategy, it might be enough to say that you’ll write and post a keyword-rich blog post once a week.

-Pretty soon, however, you’ll be spinning a lot of plates – and unless you want them to start slipping, you’ll need to keep them organized.
+Pretty soon, however, you’ll be spinning a lot of plates, and unless you want them to start slipping, you’ll need to keep them organized.

 This is especially important when you’re working on cornerstone content.
-Basic blog posts might require just one person – a writer, who also handles all the related research – but thought leadership content might call for input from a graphic designer, video expert, or others.
+Basic blog posts might require just one person — a writer who also handles all the related research — but thought leadership content might call for input from a graphic designer, video expert, or others.

 Your favorite workplace collaboration suite probably already has the features you need to coordinate the different workstreams.
 You can also try out a content calendar spreadsheet such as this one available from Content Marketing Institute to get you started.